 Periodic Fever, Aphthous Stomatitis, Pharyngitis, Cervical Adenitis (PFAPA) is a syndrome that consists of recurrent episodes of fever, sore throat, mouth sores and swelling of the glands in the neck.
-The frequency of PFAPA is not known, but the disease appears to be more common than originally thought, and may be the most common recurrent fever syndrome that does not come from an infection.
+The frequency of PFAPA is not known, but the disease appears to be more common than originally thought, and may be the most common recurrent fever (autoinflammatory) syndrome that does not come from an infection.
 Both males and females and all ethnic groups can develop PFAPA.
-PFAPA usually starts in early childhood, between the ages of 2 to 5 years.
-Occasionally PFAPA may develop at an older age, including rare cases in adults.
+PFAPA usually starts in early childhood, between the ages of two to five years.
+Occasionally, PFAPA may develop at an older age, including rare cases in adults.

 It is not yet known what causes this disorder.
 No gene defect has yet to be found in PFAPA, although sometimes more than one family member has the disease and a history of a tonsillectomy (surgical removal of the tonsils) may be reported among family members.
 No infection has been found in PFAPA, and it is not a contagious disease.
 It is clear that the inflammatory process is active during episodes, but it is not clear why this happens.

-The disease may last for several years but usually will resolve by itself in the second decade of life.
-However, in nearly 15 percent of patients episodes (although less frequent) may continue to occur during adulthood.
+The disease may last for several years but usually will resolve on its own in the second decade of life.
+However, in nearly 15% of patients, episodes (although less frequent) may continue to occur during adulthood.
 Over time, the time between the episodes will increase.
 Children with PFAPA continue to grow and develop normally.

 There are no laboratory tests specific for diagnosing PFAPA.
 The disease is diagnosed based on symptoms and physical examination.
-White blood cell counts and markers of inflammation including the sedimentation rate and the C-reactive protein, all of which can be measured with a blood test, increase during episodes.
+White blood cell counts and markers of inflammation including the sedimentation rate and the C-reactive protein, all of which can be measured with a blood test, are increased during episodes.
 It is important to exclude all other diseases that may present with similar symptoms (especially a Streptococcus infection) before confirming the diagnosis.
 The dramatic response to treatment with steroids also helps diagnose PFAPA.
-In cases without a classic presentation it may be necessary to exclude other causes of recurrent fever (see other patient sheets on this topic), especially if markers of inflammation are increased also between episodes.
+In cases without a classic presentation, it may be necessary to exclude other causes of recurrent fever (see other patient sheets on this topic), especially if symptoms start in the first year of life and markers of inflammation are increased between episodes.

-Medications like cimetidine and colchicine, when used regularly, may prevent future episodes in about a third of the children.
-Several studies have found that a tonsillectomy (removing the tonsils by surgery) cures PFAPA in the majority of patients (more than 80 percent) but the role and timing of surgery in treating PFAPA has still not been fully clarified.
+Medications like cimetidine and colchicine, when used regularly, may prevent future episodes in about a third (cimetidine) to half (colchicine) of children.
+Several studies have found that a tonsillectomy (removing the tonsils by surgery) cures PFAPA in the majority of patients (more than 80%) but the role and timing of surgery in treating PFAPA has still not been fully clarified.
 Alternatives to steroids should be considered in patients needing steroids more frequently than once every 3-4 weeks.